 Skógafoss– We were able to climb to the very top of this powerful waterfall.
 (Look to the top right of the photo- that’s where we were!)
 The slippery steps led us to an unbelievable view looking down below.

 Black sand beaches of Reynisfjara– This world famous beach was like nothing we had ever seen before!
 Gray pebbles, dark sand, basalt sea stacks, rocky pyramids towering over us.
 The impressively strong, high waves crashing into the shore and gusts of wind were scary and wonderful all wrapped into one spectacular visit.

 Sólheimajökull glacier- This glacier emerged right as we rounded the bend after a 10-15 minute hike.
 It completely took our breath away- it was the first time either of us had ever seen a glacier in real life!
 We learned it covers Katla, a dangerous volcano that is threatening to erupt in the near future.
 (Which we were glad we missed.)

 Eyjafjallajökull – You can’t see the glacier here in this photo below, but the left photo is the volcano that erupted in 2010 and stopped air traffic throughout all of Europe.
 The photo on the right is a massive rock in which houses have been built into.
 It’s been called the “elf house.”
 Many Icelandic people believe in elves.
-JJ and I weren’t convinced, but it is ironic that after we took this photo, our camera stopped working…
+We weren’t convinced, but it is ironic that after we took this photo, our camera stopped working…

 Seljalandsfoss– By far one of our most favorite destinations.
 This magnificent waterfall has a path that leads you BEHIND it, so you can actually walk to the other side for an even more stunning view.
 But beware: you absolutely will get soaked to the core.
 Definitely worth it!